CS2103JAN2017-T09-B3/main/docs/DeveloperGuide.md

 <img src="images/Architecture.png" width="600"><br>
 _Figure 3.1.1 : Architecture Diagram_

-The **_Architecture Diagram_** given above explains the high-level design of myPotato.
-Given below is a quick overview of each component.

 Tip:<br>
 The `.pptx` files used to create diagrams in this document can be found in the [diagrams](diagrams/) folder.
 To update a diagram, modify the diagram in the pptx file, select the objects of the diagram, and choose `Save as picture`.

+The **_Architecture Diagram_** given in Figure 3.1.1 explains the high-level design of myPotato.
+Given below is a quick overview of each component.

-`Main` has only one class called [`MainApp`](../src/main/java/seedu/address/MainApp.java).
+`Main` has only one class called [`MainApp`](../src/main/java/seedu/mypotato/MainApp.java).
 It is responsible for

 * Initializing the components in the correct sequence, and connects them up with each other at launch.
 * Shutting down the components and invokes cleanup method where necessary.